How to transfer shares after death of shareholder

 Collect all the required legal documents related to the deceased shareholder, such as the will, death certificate, and any relevant trust documents.
 These documents will serve as proof of ownership and provide guidance on the distribution of shares.

-See also How to calculate vmax
+See also How to change the name on my passport

 2. Contact the shareholders’ probate attorney